swissmarley/codefusion/README.md

 npm install
 ```

-4. Configure your environment variables: Create a `.env` file in the `server` directory with your API keys:
+4. Configure your environment variables: Rename `.env.example`  to `.env` in the `server` directory  and insert your API keys:

 ```bash
 OPENAI_API_KEY=your_openai_key